-What we eat and how our brains work has a deep connection.
+What we eat and how our brains work have a deep connection.
 They are dependent on each other!
 Eat as healthy as you can.
 But remember that eating nutritious food is not enough.
 Your gut needs to digest and absorb them properly too.
 If not, your body will have trouble getting the right nutrients it needs.

 Go organic and GMO-free to avoid hormone-disrupting toxins.
 Eliminate processed, sugary and salty foods in your diet.
-Take it easy on caffeine and alcohol, because they stimulate our nerves.
+Take it easy on caffeine and alcohol because they stimulate our nerves.
 Consume brain-boosting omega-3 and omega 6 fatty acids such as salmon, sardines and nuts.

-Eating a low-carb, high-fat, moderate protein diet is the way to go.
+Eating a low-carb, high-fat, moderate-protein diet is the way to go.
 Many studies show the good effect it has on our health.
 I eat this way now, and I haven´t had any anxious or depressed feelings at all.